wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 That is what we call a "condition" that limits the execution of a particular block of code depending on one or more variable values.

-## How
+## How to code a condition

-We have to be vey logic about this
+If you are using Javascript

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMDc1NDczLC0xMjI3MjY2MzcwLDczMD
+eyJoaXN0b3J5IjpbLTE2MzUwNDcyOTMsLTEyMjcyNjYzNzAsNz
-k5ODExNl19
+MwOTk4MTE2XX0=
 -->